Start an Alumni Club

 When designing programming, remember the focus: scholarship, loyalty, and service.

-The Central Office can provide free, or at a small cost, ΑΣΝ nametags, stationery for invitations, small door prizes and/or speakers’ gifts.
+The Central Office can help advertise an event, send an email invitation to members, and may provide ΑΣΝ nametags, stationery for invitations, small door prizes and/or speakers’ gifts.

 The location of an event should be accessible, easy to find, of local interest, and have parking where possible.